 Coronavirus: support for Sandwell businesses

-The outbreak of COVID-19 coronavirus is affecting every area of people’s lives.
+The outbreak of COVID-19 coronavirus has affected every area of people’s lives.
 We are thinking about you.
 Think Sandwell wants you to have up-to-date information from credible sources, so we are reviewing these pages daily.

 Immediate health concerns